Swords, County Dublin: Metro

-Three stops have been proposed within or near Swords (at Estuary, Swords Central, Fosterstown) with another at the airport (between Terminals 1 and 2).
-A further three stops were originally proposed but were refused planning permission.

 Dublin Airport

 Dublin Airport, the busiest airport in Ireland, is located at Collinstown, several kilometres to the south of Swords.
 The airport has direct flights to Britain, Europe, North America, North Africa and the Middle East.
 In 2019, 32.9 million passenger journeys were recorded, and it is by far the busiest of the airports by total passenger traffic in Ireland.
-As of 2014, Dublin–London was the world's second-busiest international air route, behind Hong Kong–Taipei.

 Knocksedan Heliport

 Knocksedan Heliport is a private heliport on the western side of Swords, run by Celtic Helicopters.
-The heliport has four hangars and they provide a helicopter wash facility and Jet A1 Fuel.
+It has four hangars and the operators provide a helicopter wash facility and Jet A1 Fuel.
 Irish Helicopters also use the heliport.
 They provide aerial crane, filming and survey services, helicopter charter and maintenance, spraying and special project services.

 Features and historical attractions

 Some historical attractions are listed below.
 Many of these are promoted by Swords Historical Society.